 18. The Bogleheads’ Guide to Investing

-Written by Taylor Larimore, Mel Lindauer, and Michael LeBoeuf, The Bogleheads’ Guide to Investing provides simple advice for investors who are just starting and those with a bit more experience.
+Written by Taylor Larimore, Mel Lindauer, and Michael LeBoeuf, The Bogleheads’ Guide to Investing provides simple advice for both new and experienced investors.

 It explains the basics of investing and how to develop a long-term investment plan.
 It also covers bonds, mutual funds, asset allocation, and retirement planning.